duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Explain the disadvantages of AI autonomous systems and the use of algorithms in decision making processes:

-See also: The algorithms may not represent all the factors that are related to a situation.
-There is also always chances that unexpected consequences will happen.
-Also, the way that AI systems learn and their actions may become more unpredictable as they are given more complicated tasks that require more decision making skills (Yampolskiy).
+See also: Not all factors may be represented.
+Unexpected consequences may happen.
+Also, the way that AI systems learn and their actions may become more unpredictable with more complicated tasks (Yampolskiy).

 #### Example: Husky Vs Wolf In Image Identification